Splode/hackwild/_drafts/jekyll-vue-part-one.md

 # jekyll-vue-template
 ```

-Let's test to ensure that our Jekyll app scaffolding was successful by spooling up a dev server by running the following command:
+Let's test to ensure that our Jekyll app scaffolding was successful by spooling up a dev server using the following command:

 ```
 $ bundle exec jekyll s